-After presenting a workshop at the prestigious California Music Educators' Association Conference (2002), premiering Craig Bohmler's beautiful piece "Sisters", a work about sister cities for children's choir, adult choir, and symphony orchestra, with Mission Chamber Orchestra (2003), and yet another spectacular European tour, this time to Salsburg, Vienna, and Budapest (during which they performed both with and for the internationally recognized Vienna Boys Choir) (2004), Signe Boyer stepped down as Artistic Director.
+2003: Cantabile premiers Craig Bohmler's beautiful piece Sisters, a work about sister cities for children's choir, adult choir, and symphony orchestra, with Mission Chamber Orchestra and participates in a European tour to Salzburg, Vienna, and Budapest.
+Cantabile performs both with and for the internationally recognized Vienna Boys Choir.

-2007/08 saw one of the most significant organizational milestones in Cantabile's history - this was the year in which Cantabile became an independent corporation focused entirely on youth programs.
-This allowed Cantabile to concentrate all of its energies, monies, time, and people on building the fabulous children's music program it has become!
-And our first independent season was a smashing success - it saw record donations, renewed excitement, and a extraordinary Baltic Tour to Finland, Estonia, and Russia during which Cantabile performed at the Tallinn SongFest alongside 25,000 other international youth singers and sang at Helsinki's world-famous Church of the Rock, among other spectacular performances and experiences.
+In 2008 Cantabile became an independent, non-profit corporation (501c3) focused entirely on youth programs.
+Baltic Tour to Finland, Estonia, and Russia during which Cantabile performed at the Tallinn SongFest alongside 25,000 other international youth singers and sang at Helsinki's world-famous Church of the Rock.

-2010/12 Cantabile's choirs enjoyed performances with Symphony Silicon Valley, including performances of bluegrass music and Gustav Holst's The Planets.
+2011/12 Cantabile's choirs enjoyed performances with Symphony Silicon Valley, including performances of Bluegrass Meets Chorale with World Mass by Carol Barnett and Gustav Holst's The Planets.
 Cantabile toured both internationally and nationally, joining together in song with choirs from all over the world in Chicago, IL and London, England.
-This year, we are planning an exciting trip to Newfoundland, Canada.
-Cantabile's Ensemble and Vocalise Choirs were invited to attend Canada's esteemed Festival 500.
-Our singers will work with world-renowned conductor, Francisco Nunez, founder and Artistic Director of the Young People's Chorus of New York City.
-In January, Vocalise will perform at the opening of Stanford's Bing Concert Hall.
-We are looking forward to 2013!
+Cantabile’s toured to Newfoundland, Canada for the Festival 500.